Skip to main content

 4. Update a contact’s status

-Use PATCH to update a contact’s status (e.g., to deactivate a contact):
+Use PATCH to update a contact’s status.
+The most common case is unsubscribing a contact:

 -H "Content-Type: application/json" \